-Join Mark Struthers for an in-depth discussion in this video Utilizing send effects, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Utilizing send effects, part of Learning Cubase Pro 8.

 - I'm going to conclude our look at using effects…and the related plugin manager now…by first of all, incorporating a send effect…rather than an insert effect.…The first step is to set up an effect…we want to send our either one…or multiple audio tracks to.…In fact, for some background, in contrast to insert effects,…send effects are designed to be used by…multiple audio tracks.…These audio tracks can share the same effect,…and therefore, the different tracks sent to it…we'll sort of sonically glue together.…